 - HR Support including general day to day enquiries about employment law issues in the workplace

 We can review your existing policies/procedures and employees’ contracts of employment.
-We will suggest ways of improving or updating these documents to ensure that they remain compliant with ever changing employment laws and provide your business with maximum protection.
-This annual ‘healthcheck’ is one of our popular services.
+We will suggest ways of improving or updating these documents to ensure that they remain compliant with ever-changing employment laws and provide your business with maximum protection.
+This annual ‘healthcheck’ is one of our most popular services.

 We provide comprehensive and understandable expert advice at very competitive rates, so you can be sure to receive a great value service with peace of mind over costs.
 We will always provide you with clear information about the costs involved in us handling your case.

 Our services can be supplied at our competitive hourly charging rate, through our fixed fee packages or through an annual retainer.

 We can generally offer fixed fee packages for contracts, policies, grievance or disciplinary support and for defending Employment Tribunal claims.